-16. Ask: Should the elements of the model learning process be the same?[Question is rhetorical and does not require response, but expect participants to nod or indicate "yes."]

-17. Present: At an ASCD conference on teaching and learning, Grant Wiggins stated that any task designed to allow students to demonstrate understanding, any task worth doing, "cannot be done properly the first time."
+- 11. Ask: Should the elements of the model learning process be the same?[Question is rhetorical and does not require response, but expect participants to nod or indicate "yes."]
+Questions to consider: How do the examples compare to our work with student?
+Should the elements of the model learning process be the same? - Slide 12.
+Present: At an ASCD conference on teaching and learning, Grant Wiggins stated that any task designed to allow students to demonstrate understanding, any task worth doing, "cannot be done properly the first time."
 Wiggins asserts that learning cannot take place without lots of tries and lots of errors.
 Furthermore, he believes that students "can't learn to be successful without feedback."